vivekagr/AWS-SAA-C02-Course/README.md

 #### EBS Exam Power Up

 - Volumes are created in an AZ, isolated in that AZ.
-- If an AZ fails, the volume is impacted.
+- If an AZ fails, the volume is impacted. **Snapshots help there** (Snapshots are backups of volume that are put in S3 - it makes them Region resilient)
-- Highly available and resilient in that AZ.
-The only reason for failure is if the whole AZ fails.
+- Highly available and resilient in that AZ. (**Replicates data to multiple storage platforms in one AZ**) The only reason for failure is if the whole AZ fails.
 - Generally one volume to one instance, except **io1** with multi-attach
 - Has a GB/m fee regardless of instance state.